mdp/middlefiddle/README.md

 ## Want to contribute

-This is my first node project, criticism is gladly accepted as long as it's in the form of a pull request.
+Criticism is gladly accepted as long as it's in the form of a pull request.

 ## Development